Asian Noodle Salad

 Translation: the euphoria of a total pasta binge, despite the fact that the majority of what you are shoveling into your mouth is vegetables.
 Healthy eating VICTORY!

-This Asian Noodle Salad is lovely as a light side or lunch.
+Asian Noodle Salad is lovely as a light side dish or lunch.
 To make it more hearty, I also like adding shredded chicken and edamame for a protein boost.
 I haven’t tried it with tofu yet, but I think it would be an excellent vegetarian option as well.

 Asian Noodle Salad